Adam-Calleja/Cambridge-Open-Zettascale-Lab-Internship/README.md

     --format '%R|%D|%c|'

-The output CSV file comains the energy consumptio, in Wh; the carbon footprint, in gCO2; and the distance driven by a medium sized car to produce the same carbon footprint, in km for each exclusive job in the input job accounting CSV file.
+The output CSV file contains the energy consumption, in Wh; the carbon footprint, in gCO2; and the distance driven by a medium sized car to produce the same carbon footprint, in km, for each exclusive job in the input job accounting CSV file.

 *NOTE: During this project, we only calculated the energy consumption and carbon footprints of exclusive jobs.
 We define an exclusive job to be **any job which does not share the node it runs on with any other jobs during its runtime**.*

-*NOTE: I have removed any code that prepares the Python scripts to query the Victoria Metrics API as this is a private database.
-As a reult, the Python scripts that would query Victoria Metrics will produce an error when they run.*
+*NOTE: I have removed any code that prepares the Python scripts to query the VictoriaMetrics API as this is a private database.
+As a reult, the Python scripts that would query VictoriaMetrics will produce an error when they run.*

 ## Repository Conents
-- The **data** folder contains all of data used during this project.
+- The **data** folder contains a sample of the data input required by my framework.
+Due to the sizes of the .csv files I have not included the files created by my Jupyter notebooks.
+I have also included only the most recent job accounting .csv file.
+I will describe the data files included below:
+    - The **JulyAnonymizedData.csv** file contains job accounting data for July.
+This data can be obtained using SLURM's sacct command as decribed above.
+    - The **partition-info-all** file contains cluster partition data, which can be obtained using SLURM's sinfo command.
 - The **notebooks** folder contains all of the Jypiter Notebooks created during this project.
 - The **Introductory-Work** folder contains an EDA project I completed prior to starting the main internship project.
 - The **carbon-framework.py** file contains the Python script which was the main output of this internship project.
-- The **Internship Presentation Slides** pdf conatins the slides I created for my presentation concluding my project.
+- The **Summer-Internship-Presentation-Slides** pdf conatins the slides I created for my presentation concluding my project.
-- The **Internship Technical Report** pdf contains the technical report I wrote to conclude my prject.
+- The **Summer Internship Technical Report** pdf contains the technical report I wrote to conclude my prject.

 ## Authors and acknowledgment
 This project was completed as part of my internship at the Cambridge Open Zettascale Lab, in collaboration with the University of Cambridge.

-First I would like to thank Dominic Frient, who mentored me during my internship.
-I would also like to thank Projeet Bhaumik, who worked alongside me during this internship project.
+Many thanks to Projeet Bhaumik, a fellow student Intern who helped with the initial processing and analysis of the job accounting data and Dominic Friend who mentored me throughout this summer internship project and was extremely helpful and supportive.